How to Fold a Quilt for Storage

 Here are a few quilt storage do’s and don’ts:

 Do: Store your quilt flat.
 The best way to store your quilt is flat on a bed.
-This is the only way that your quilt can “breathe” and have no fold lines.
+This is the only way your quilt can “breathe” and have no fold lines.
 However, this isn’t a realistic storage solution for everyone, so if you must fold your quilt to store it, use the bias folding technique mentioned earlier.

 Do: Store your quilt in a temperature-controlled space.
 Storing a quilt in extreme conditions can shorten the overall lifespan of the quilt.
 Try to store your quilts in your home instead of an attic or garage if possible.

 Do: Store your quilt out of direct sunlight.
 If a quilt is stored in direct sunlight, it will fade the fabric and lead to a more overall dull-looking quilt.
-Seasonal display on a quilt ladder or in a sunny bedroom is not much to worry about, but you definitely don’t want your long-term storage solution to be within a shot of the sun’s rays.
+Seasonal display on a quilt ladder or in a sunny bedroom is not much to worry about, but you don’t want your long-term storage solution to be within a shot of the sun’s rays.

 Don’t: Store your quilt in airtight plastic containers or bags.
 You may use vacuum-sealed bags for seasonal storage of household items like bedding or winter coats, but this is not a good storage solution for quilts.
 The lack of air can damage your quilt if it’s stored in these types of containers long-term.
+The plastic bags can also create moisture which can damage your quilt.

 Quilts keep best with regular use and airing out.
 If you rotate your quilts with the seasons, this is a great way to ensure that your quilts are getting some air and can be re-folded from time to time.